greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 To use the PGXS infrastructure to generate a shared library for your FDW, create a simple `Makefile` that sets PGXS-specific variables.

-**Note:** Refer to [Extension Building Infrastructure](https://www.postgresql.org/docs/9.4/extend-pgxs.html) in the PostgreSQL documentation for information about the `Makefile` variables supported by PGXS.
+> **Note** Refer to [Extension Building Infrastructure](https://www.postgresql.org/docs/9.4/extend-pgxs.html) in the PostgreSQL documentation for information about the `Makefile` variables supported by PGXS.

 For example, the following `Makefile` generates a shared library in the current working directory named `base_fdw.so` from two C source files, base\_fdw\_1.c and base\_fdw\_2.c: